Chapter Three... Where's My Hat?

 --------------------------------

 And I wore a hat.
-Granted, it was a black Greek fisherman’s cap, picked up when I was bumming around Europe one winter in the 1970's, but it was a hat, nonetheless.
-I had convinced myself that all real outdoorsmen wore hats.
-For my first hosting duties, I wore the Greek cap.
+Granted, it was a black Greek fisherman’s cap, picked up when I was bumming around Europe one winter in the 1970's.
+I had convinced myself that all real outdoorsmen wore hats on TV shows, so for my first hosting duties, I wore the Greek cap.
 Looking back on that decision, it was a rooky mistake.
 So was wearing cowboy boots to walk up a sand dune at Bruneau Dunes State Park.

-Royce and Peter decided it was time for an “intervention.”
-No Greek fisherman’s hat for Outdoor Idaho, and cowboy boots only when appropriate.
+Royce and Peter decided it was time for a fashion “intervention.”
+No Greek fisherman’s cap for Outdoor Idaho, and cowboy boots only when appropriate.
 Did we ever consider a "wardrobe" person?
-Of course not.
-This is Public TV.
-People expected us to look a bit odd.
+Can't say it ever occurred to me.
+This was Public TV.
+I just assumed people expected us to look odd.

-To save money, we would drive in the morning, shoot in mid-day, and drive home at night, thus saving on hotels and food whenever possible.
-When we would enter a show in an Awards contest, they always wanted to know our budget.
+Whenever possible we would drive in the morning, shoot during the day, and drive home at night.
+That meant we usually missed the "golden hour," the first hour after sunrise and the last hour before sunset, when the light is softer and more flattering.
+But we did save money, and that was important.
+When we entered a show in an Awards contest, they always wanted to know our budget.
 When we told them, invariably they'd say 'Get real!'
 We'd tell them, this is as Real as it gets.

 To give the show that “outdoor” feel, I would talk to the camera along the banks of the Salmon River or in front of an impressive mountain or lake.
 The words came from Royce.
 We called them “stand-ups.”
-A typical show usually had four or five stand-ups, each about 30 seconds in length and sometimes re-written an hour before delivery.
-They acted as bridges between the various segments.
+A typical show had four or five stand-ups, each about 30 seconds in length and sometimes re-written an hour before delivery.
+The standups were the bridges between the various segments.
 Sometimes the topics had little relationship to each other, like back-yard bird feeding followed by fly tying.
 But there was just enough connection that a dexterous writer like Royce could exploit and keep the show flowing.
 I was always impressed.

 I was beginning to see there was nothing easy about going outside to produce an outdoor show.

 And then there were the unexpected things.
-I had recently purchased contac lenses and was still getting used to them.
-As we hiked to Jump Creek Falls in the Owyhees for my first standup, I was lost in thought trying to memorize my lines and didn't realize I had been brushing against foliage along the trail.
-It didn’t affect the standup that day, but by the next morning, my face had swollen, and I couldn’t open one of my eyes.
+I had recently purchased contact lenses and was still getting used to them.
+As we hiked to Jump Creek Falls in the Owyhees, in the spring, for my first standup, I was lost in thought, trying to memorize my lines, and didn't realize I had been brushing against foliage along the trail.
+It didn’t affect the standup that day, but by the next morning, my face had swollen, and I could not open one of my eyes.
 I didn’t realize just how much the poison ivy had altered the contour of my face until one of my friends approached me and asked if I was Bruce’s brother.

 ------------------------------

 By the sixth season, the folks at F&G had decided that the agency’s hunting and fishing community preferred their money be spent on stories about hunting and fishing.
-By then Peter and Royce had moved on to other assignments, and I had taken up many of the writing and producing duties for the show.
+By then Peter and Royce had moved on to other assignments, and Fish & Game employee Sue Nass began sharing the writing and producing duties for the show.

 Apparently, my choice of topics was not helping to keep the co-production alive.
-The folks at Fish & Game were not as interested as I was about rock climbing at the City of Rocks, hiking to high mountain lakes with llamas, searching for morel mushrooms, hang gliding, and rafting the Bruneau River with the first kayakers to make that journey.
-But they were stories that we were convinced our viewers wanted to see.
+The folks at Fish & Game were not as interested as I was about rock climbing in the City of Rocks, hiking to high mountain lakes with llamas, searching for morel mushrooms after a wildfire burn, hang gliding off cliffs, and rafting the Bruneau River with the first kayakers to make that journey.
+But they were stories that we were convinced our PBS viewers wanted to see.

 The good news was that the show was expanding its viewership.
 The bad news was that Outdoor Idaho was no longer a co-production.